-If a Mortgage Investment is determined by the Manager to be too large for the Trust, the Manager may arrange for third parties or other mortgage investment entities managed by the Manager to share in the loan on a pari passu basis.
-Similarly, the Manager may determine that a Mortgage Investment has a higher element of risk than appropriate for the Trust and the Manager may allow a third party or other mortgage investment entities managed by the Manager to invest in a junior portion of the loan.
+Similarly, the Manager may determine that a Mortgage investment has a higher element of risk than appropriate for the Trust and the Manager may allow a third party or other mortgage investment entities managed by it to invest in a junior portion of the loan.
+The syndication process facilitates the ability to provide a more secure senior portion of a Mortgage to a lower risk entity, with progressively higher risk / higher return junior portions to those with higher risk tolerances.